Wyoming Elk Hunting

-Bring a group of up to 8 hunters to hunt elk from our hunting camp at Hawks Rest in Yellowstone Meadows, the most remote area in the lower 48 states.
+Bring a group of up to 8 hunters to hunt elk from our wilderness hunting camp at Hawks Rest in Yellowstone Meadows, the most remote area in the lower 48 states.
 Camp is 30 miles from the trailhead.
 Our camp is made up of 12 wall tents.
 This riparian area serves as a major migration corridor for Yellowstone elk as they travel to their winter feeding grounds.

 In a fun daily ritual, guides draw cards to determine their pecking order for hunting grounds.
 Then two hunters pair off with a guide to spend the day in spectacular Teton Wilderness working to fill their tags.
 Hunters will leave camp every day by horse and could ride 2-6 hours per day.

 At the end of each day, you'll return to camp for a hearty meal with all the trimmings and a chance to swap hunting stories in the dining tent with the wood stove burning.

 10-Day Teton Wilderness Pack Hunts

 (Elk Hunts During the Rut)

-10-day hunts are built around the rut.
-While we can find good hunting in easier terrain, most of the best hunting will be in the steep high country, mountain plateaus, across rocky ridges, and in spectacular mountains best accessed by foot.
+10-day hunts are built around the rut whether it be archery or rifle.
+Most of the best hunting will be in the steep high country, mountain plateaus, across rocky ridges, and in spectacular mountains best accessed by foot.
 Horses are used to get from camp up into the areas to hunt.
 The rut hunts are more physically demanding.